Nearly 40,000 5-Star Reviews Say the Mudbuster Makes Cleaning Dog Paws Easy

 When you have a dog, muddy paws happen.
-I'm a pet expert and one of the 30,000 Amazon customers who use the Mudbuster to keep furry feet clean and my floors tidy.
+I'm a pet expert and one of the nearly 40,000 Amazon customers who use the Mudbuster to keep furry feet clean and my floors tidy.

 Here in North Texas, spring brings rain that turns backyards soggy.
 Sure, rain brings flowers, but it also transforms our furry companions into mudpuppies.
-Labradors love getting wet and seek out the boggiest spots to romp.
+Some breeds love getting wet and seek out the boggiest spots to romp.
 Other dogs like to dig for fun or kick up dirt after eliminating to mark their territory.
+Mud is a different beast than pet hair (we have vacuums for that, too).
+Dog boots help, but then you have to clean the boots the same as bare paws.

-Alongside getting rid of dog smell, removing pet hair, and cleaning dog pee or poop out of carpet, cleaning dirty paws is a constant concern for dog parents.
-The Mudbuster offers a convenient and effective way to clean dirty paws without the need for hoses or multiple cleaning supplies.
-It includes three pieces: a heavy-duty plastic tumbler that holds water, an inside “scrubber” to gently clean the paws, and a screw-on lid that holds everything together.
+Alongside getting rid of dog smell and removing pet hair, cleaning dirty paws is a constant concern for dog parents.
+The MudBuster offers a convenient and effective way to clean dirty paws without the need for hoses or multiple cleaning supplies.
+It includes three pieces: A heavy-duty plastic tumbler that holds water, an inside “scrubber” to gently clean the paws and a screw-on lid that holds everything together.

-Overall, the tool has a high-quality, sturdy feel to it, and its bright color makes it attractive.
+Overall, this dog grooming supply has a high-quality, sturdy feel to it, and its bright color makes it attractive.
 Its silicone bristles are long enough to clean between the paw pads, but they’re soft enough to avoid hurting your pet.
 And since the scrubber is removable, it’s easy to clean.

 How we tested it